 These policies, together with those mandated by the University of Wisconsin-Parkside, University of Wisconsin System (UWS), and local/state/federal laws, constitute the expectations of the residence hall community.
+University and UWS policies are covered in the Student Handbook, and students are responsible for knowing this information.
+The Student Handbook can be viewed online.
 Failure to abide by these policies will result in referral to the University Student Conduct process.